This quince candy is a French classic recipe and it actually candied quince with lemon. Refreshing and sweet at the same time. No need to peel them!

 View the original recipe via:

-RINSE quinces and chop them into pieces.
-It's not necessary to peel them or to remove the core first.
-ADD pieces of quince into a large pan and fill it with water, make sure they're completely covered.
+Rinse the quinces and chop them into pieces.
+It's not necessary to peel them or remove the core first.
+Add pieces of quince into a large pan and fill it with water, making sure they're completely covered.

 Put a lid on and let it cook for about 45 minutes, or until they're completely soft.
-LINE the square-shaped pan with cling film and set aside.
-DRAIN the quinces and create a quince puree.
+Line the square-shaped pan with cling film and set it aside.
+Drain the quinces and create a quince puree.

 It's important to know how much quince puree you exactly have, cause you have to add an even amount of sugar to the puree.
-CREATE lemon zest and juice from the lemons and also ADD it to the puree and sugar in a medium-sized pan.
+Create lemon zest and juice from the lemons and add to the puree and sugar in a medium-sized pan.

 Let it cool off completely and then cover with a piece of parchment paper.
 Let it dry for about 3 days in a dry and cool place, such as a basement, before you divide it into candy.

 You can make squares or triangles, whatever you prefer.
 Coat the candy with sugar, it's not only decorative it's also for texture.
 Enjoy!

 Did you make this recipe or are you planning to?

 Mention @ohmydish, tag #ohmydish on Instagram or save this recipe!